-As a New York Times bestseller and expert in early literacy and the role of play in learning, Kathryn Hirsh-Pasek is a frequent spokesperson for her field appearing in the New York Times and on National Public Radio (NPR).
+As a New York Times bestseller and expert in early literacy and the role of play in learning, Kathy Hirsh-Pasek is a frequent spokesperson for her field appearing in the New York Times and on National Public Radio (NPR).

 In her talk, A Prescription for Play, Hirsh-Pasek explores how children’s discretionary and play time have decreased over two decades, from 40 percent in 1981 to 25 percent in 1997, as well as many U.S. schools eliminating school recess time.
 Ironically, children have not profited from this extra educational time.
-Using science as a base, Hirsh-Pasek presents how play might offer an important context for growing child’s academic, social and physical well-being.
+Using science as a base, Hirsh-Pasek presents how play might offer an important context for growing a child’s academic, social and physical well-being.

 More about Hirsh-Pasek